CBS

 Water Consumption Minimal or none 6–9 liters per flush

-Environmental Impact Reduces carbon footprint High water use, higher emissions
+Environmental Impact Low carbon footprint High water use, pollution

 Applications of Bio Toilets